- Off road parking

 Tastefully decorated with a coastal theme, this Conwy cottage offers stylish and well-equipped accommodation throughout including an open plan living area with fitted kitchen, drop-leaf dining table and sitting area with traditional coal burning stove where you can roast chestnuts and warm mulled wine on a chilly winter evening.

-On a warm summer day, why not spend time in the small enclosed rear courtyard and light the BBQ at this cottage in Conwy?
+On a warm summer day, why not spend time in the small enclosed rear courtyard at this cottage in Conwy?

 Or you may wish to sit at the front overlooking the river, watching the local fishing boats come and go.